epfl-ada/ada-2021-project-hoja/README.md

 * Do issues receive more/less attention based on the average GDP of the countries they affect?
 * Do issues grouped into injuries, communicable diseases and non-communicable diseases receive different amounts of attention per death caused?

+## Datasets

+In addition to the Quotebank dataset, we will explore Our World in Data, available here: [Causes of Death - Our World in Data][1]

+## Methods

+## Timeline

+## Proposed Timeline

+## Organization within team

+[1] https://ourworldindata.org/causes-of-death  "Causes of Death - Our World in Data"